EpicOrange/riichi_advanced/documentation/documentation_json.md

 ## Match targets

-There's quite a few possible match targets that can be passed as the first argument to `"match"`, and here they are.
+There's quite a few possible match targets that can be passed as the first argument to `"match"`, and here they are. <<TODO: check which of these are actually multi-selects>>

 - `"hand"`: selects the player's hand (not draw).
 - `"draw"`: selects the player's draw.